GridPresence/GenerIter/docs/source/basic_workflow.rst

        ├── Basic_beatsbassdrone_18.wav
        └── Basic_beatsbassdrone_19.wav

-As you will see, the naming of the files and the organisation of them follws the specification of the *compose.json* file, making them easy to navigate and understand.
+As you will see, the naming of the files and the organisation of them follows the specification of the *compose.json* file, making them easy to navigate and understand.
 As your compositions become bigger and more complex, this will also allow you observe/extract interesting intermediate forms.

 The Next Iteration
 ^^^^^^^^^^^^^^^^^^